 Phew!
 I just drowned you in knowledge, so hopefully you found it somewhat helpful.

-If you are a new climber or even an experienced climber who has never really trained for climbing and you'd like to improve, then you might want to consider a basic training program (like these), as you most likely experience neural fatigue while climbing.
+If you are a new climber or even an experienced climber who has never really trained for climbing and you'd like to improve, then you might want to consider a basic training program, as you most likely experience neural fatigue while climbing.

 If you're an experienced climber with trained nerves and muscles, then it may be time for you to focus on your diet and possibly consider supplementation.
 So in order to recap: